Send the link below via email or IMCopy

 Follow the Statement or Set Up with your

 .
-You may have multiples of these to choose from but a strong paragraph will focus on one or two of these.
+A strong paragraph will focus on one or two of these.
 If the paragraph becomes too long your reader can begin to lose interest or you may begin to lose focus on your argument to support your thesis.

 needs to tell us how your example, quote, or statistic supports your argument for your thesis.
 A general rule is to have twice as much explanation as there is quoted material.
 Weaker writers look for huge quotes to pad their paper with, while strong writers fill their paper with analysis of the quote as it relates to their thesis.